aral/ar.al-site/content/2019/02/14/privacy-is-not-a-science-it-is-a-human-right/index.md

 ## But wait a minute, why are organisations that purport to defend your privacy silent on this topic?

-Having dismissed the kindergarten philosophy underpinning Mr. Sloot’s argument, let’s turn to a more pratical matter because there is one question that Mr. Sloot raises that I would also like an answer to:
+Having dismissed the kindergarten philosophy underpinning Mr. Sloot’s argument, let’s turn to a more practical matter because there is one question that Mr. Sloot raises that I would also like an answer to:

 Why are, in Mr. Sloot’s words, so “few words wasted on sponsorship by activist civil rights organizations such as the Electronic Privacy Information Center (EPiC) [sic], Privacy First and Bits of Freedom, which are outspoken pro-privacy?”